d13co/ghostofavm/README.md

 # Ghostkit & Ghost contracts on Algorand

 Ghost contracts: Contracts that do not exist on chain.
 They are simulated (created on the fly) to return data efficiently from the AVM.
+[Example puya-ts repo](https://github.com/d13co/ghostofavm).

-Ghostkit: toy to generate client SDKs for Ghost contracts from ARC-56 specs.
+[Ghostkit](https://github.com/d13co/ghostkit): toy to generate client SDKs for Ghost contracts from ARC-56 specs.

 ## Why?